xterm-x11/files.Xresources/README.md

 This directory contains over 1000 color themes for XTerm.

 NEW COLORS THEMES ARE WELCOME!
-If you have a color theme that's not already here, please fork this repository and open a pull request from your fork.
+If you have a color theme that's not already here, please fork this repository and open a pull request to the `main` branch from your fork.

 Explain here how to set one of the themes: